incubyte/incubyte.github.io/content/blog/which-unique-identifier-is-right-for-you.md

 #### Pros

-- NanoId has fast ID generation.
-It is compact and URL-friendly (because of no special character).
+- Fast ID generation, compact, and URL-friendly.
-- It has wide language support, It relies on a Cryptographic Secure Number Generator (CSPRNG) makes it difficult to predict or guess the next ID.
+- Wide language support and relies on a cryptographic secure number generator (CSPRNG), making it difficult to predict or guess the next ID.
-- In terms of Storage, because of it's compactness, it takes less storage compared to UUID.
+- More storage-efficient compared to UUID.

 #### Cons

-- It has a similar probability of Collision as UUID.
-So, can't guarantee strong collision resistance.
+- Similar collision probability as UUID, not guaranteeing strong collision resistance.
-- It relies on CSPRNG instead of timestamps or other information directly, hence it has limited information encoding.
-- While everything depends on Random values, It may not be a good option if we consider sequentiality or order.
-Although it can be configured with custom configuration.
+- Limited information encoding due to reliance on CSPRNG.
+- Not ideal for applications requiring sequential order, though configurable.

+---

 ### Summary